DavidSRoy/sociable/documentation/dev_docs.md

 ## Source code

+Clone the repo with git clone https://github.com/DavidSRoy/sociable.git Open you terminal/command prompt and paste the url and hit enter The source code is copied or downloaded on your preferred location

 ## Layout of Directory

 ## How to Build

-Build if working with the messaging API:
+### How to build if working with the messaging API:

 Install the Firebase CLI
 To use the Cloud Functions emulator, first install the Firebase CLI: